 Associate of Arts

-This online associate program is regularly reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
+The curriculum for this online associate program is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include:

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

 - Describe the career opportunities and future industry growth forecasts as they relate to the different segments of the Hospitality Industry.